reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 The ease of use and popularity of the CSV format makes it suitable for many different use cases.
 For a more detailed list, refer to the [list of CSV use cases](https://www.w3.org/TR/csvw-ucr/) published by the W3C.

-* **Relational Data and Row-Formats** - Usually, when data is retrieved from a table, the data can be complete or half-filled.
-But CSV helps to categorically observe the empty or missed values in the form of comma-separated data.
+* **Relational Data and Row-Formats** - Usually, when data is retrieved from a table, the data can be complete or half-filled which means there could be null or empty values for few of the columns.
+But CSV helps to categorically observe the empty or missed values in the form of comma-separated data which makes it easy to point out missing content in the pool of data.
 * **Publication of Statistics** - Often the data extracted for statistics need to be re-used for multiple purposes.
 But extracting data from spreadsheets can be pretty hard as they might not be in a proper format.
 Here CSV eases the re-usability of the data.
 * **Time-series data** - Time-related data like weather data is very well suited for a column-based file format.
 Thus, this needs to be published in a tabular form, such as CSV, for easy consumption within a commonly available toolset.
-* **Hierarchical data** - Usually various applications tend to share their data across various tools.
-Sometimes this is annotated as tree data.
-Thus CSV helps in defining an array-oriented approach and sharing across multiple tools.
+* **Hierarchical data** - Various organizations tend to migrate data across different tools often during company mergers or acquisitions.
+Usually this data is more of employee details type which is annotated in the form of tree or hierarchy.
+CSV helps in defining an array-oriented approach to share it across multiple tools.
 For example, one can download data from one Employee Resource Planning(ERP) tool like Workday and import it to another ERP tool like SelectHub or Oracle Netsuite.
-* **Large datasets** - Often analytical applications need huge datasets to define behavior or an anomaly.
-CSV files help in reading those unstructured huge datasets and carving meaningful information out of them.
+* **Large datasets** - Often data received from various applications like different types of logs or sensors, are quite un-structured.
+This is used by analytical applications to define a particular behavior or an anomaly.
+CSV files help in reading those unstructured huge datasets, segregating it and extracting meaningful information out of them.

 In this article, we are going to explain the use-case of exporting and importing hierarchical data between different applications.
 Consider the case where someone provides us with a CSV file containing employee details that has been exported from some employee management application.
 It may also have data to map the employee-manager relationship within the organization to form a tree chart.
 Our task is to load that data into another application.